-Additionally, to alleviate our student volunteers during RRR & Finals Week, we modify our schedule and ask parents and community members to sign up to staff the pantry for those two weeks.
+Additionally, to alleviate our student volunteers during RRR & Finals Week, we modify our schedule and ask staff and community members to sign up to keep the pantry running for those two weeks.

-Our student coordinators are hired as current coordinators graduate/move on to other roles; for the food pantry.
+Our student staff are hired as current leads and ambassadors graduate/move on to other roles.

 Some items are purchased and other items are donated.

 We order nonperishables from the wholesale supplier UNFI, and ACCFB (Alameda County Community Food Bank).
-We order produce mainly from Daylight foods, though we are currently working towards connecting with smaller vendors and independent farmers for more of our produce orders.
+We order produce from ALBA Farmers and Daylight foods, but we also get some of our produce from Berkeley student Farms!

 Bread, some dairy items, produce, prepared food/prepackaged meals, and miscellaneous nonperishables are donated by businesses and community members.
 Some donations are consistent and others are sporadic, and they often vary semester-to-semester.

-Produce is donated from local farmers markets (like Kensington Farmers Market), grocery stores (like Monterey Market in North Berkeley or Whole Foods), and community farms and gardens (like Gill Tract Community Farm or Clark Kerr Garden).
-It is delivered by volunteers, some affiliated with certain organizations.
-Some of our produce and nearly all bread and pastries is delivered by volunteers associated with the Bay Area nonprofit Daily Bread.
+Produce is donated from neighbors' trees, grocery stores (like Monterey Market in North Berkeley or Berkeley Bowl), and community farms and gardens (like Gill Tract Community Farm or Clark Kerr Garden).
+It is delivered by volunteers or picked up by our food recovery team.
+Some of our produce and nearly all bread and pastries are delivered by volunteers associated with the Bay Area nonprofit Daily Bread.
 They also often accommodate donations of dairy and eggs from grocery stores like Berkeley Bowl.
-We also receive regular donations of excess food from our dining halls and campus restaurants like Golden Bear Cafe, which are delivered by bay area-based nonprofit Replate and processed by our Food Recovery team.
-Occasionally, items will be picked up by pantry staff and brought to the pantry depending on capacity or special circumstances, like harvests done by our Gleaning team.
+We also receive regular donations of excess food from our dining halls and campus restaurants like Golden Bear Cafe, which are picked up and processed by our internal Food Recovery team.

-If you are interested in supporting our efforts, we highly recommend monetary instead of in-kind donations to ensure sanitary conditions and maximize efficiency.
+If you are interested in supporting our efforts, we highly recommend monetary instead of in-kind donations since we get great pricing through our distributors!